 Clinical and translational research are critical components for the success of the mission of the CHOP Research Institute and Children's Hospital.
 Such research is needed to ensure that the rapid advances in biomedical sciences can be efficiently moved into patient-oriented research in a scientifically rigorous, pediatric centric manner.
 The Office of Clinical and Translational Research (OCTR), works with investigators from across the spectrum of our scientific community to focus efforts and resources for this growing research discipline.

 The OCTR assists clinical and translational investigators in identifying scientific opportunities and in forging productive collaborations throughout the Hospital and the University of Pennsylvania.
-With the increasing complexities involved in conducting clinical and translational research, the OCTR develops and implements improvements in the clinical and administrative research infrastructure, including working with the leaders of the Committee for the Protection of Human Subjects, the Office of Research Compliance and Regulatory Affairs, the Clinical and Translational Research Center and the Clinical Research Support Office (CRSO) to support investigators in their efforts to translate laboratory advances to the clinic and back again to the bench.
+With the increasing complexities involved in conducting clinical and translational research, the OCTR develops and implements improvements in the clinical and administrative research infrastructure, including working with the leaders of the Committee for the Protection of Human Subjects, the Office of Research Compliance, the Clinical and Translational Research Center and the Clinical Research Support Office (CRSO) to support investigators in their efforts to translate laboratory advances to the clinic and back again to the bench.

 Clinical Trials Financial Management